Aquarela do Brasil (album)

 Aquarela do Brasil is a studio album by American singer Dionne Warwick.
-It was released by Arista Records on October 18, 1994 in the United States.
+It was released by Arista Records on October 18, 1994, in the United States.
 A collection of Brazilian jazz and pop tunes, ranging from bossa nova to samba, the album consists of original songs as well as several cover versions, including standards such as "Caravan" and its title track.
-Warwick paried herself with Téo Lima to produce the entire album which was recorded in Brazil and Los Angeles, involving help from Dori Caymmi, Oscar Castro-Neves, Brenda Russell, and Patrick Williams, among others.
+Warwick paired herself with Téo Lima to produce the entire album which was recorded in Brazil and Los Angeles, involving help from Dori Caymmi, Oscar Castro-Neves, Brenda Russell, and Patrick Williams, among others.

 Background

 In 1993, Arista Records released Warwick's Friends Can Be Lovers, her tenth album with the label.
 A commercial flop, it reached number 82 on the US Top R&B/Hip-Hop Albums only.
 The same year, Warwick bought an old Spanishstyle castle in Bahia in the northeast of Brazil and began recording her next project, a collection of Brazilian jazz and pop tunes, with producer Téo Lima.
 Unlike her previous project, which she "hated," Warwick enjoyed the album recordings for Aquarela do Brasil, during which she was coached by her background singer Eliana Estevao in Portuguese pronunciation.
 While the rhythm tracks and vocals were in finished in Brazil, Lima flew to Los Angeles where the strings, horns, and backgrounds were recorded and arrangers Dori Caymmi, Oscar Castro-Neves, Brenda Russell, and Patrick Williams joined the team.